OnurGumus/onurgumus.github.io/_posts/2020-12-15-How-to-start-your-domain-driven-project.md

-We may have the requirements but requirements, but without proper digestion and translation of requirements they are just pages with text.
-Furthermore, you will often see, there are many gaps in the requirements only to be discovered at a later phase.
+We may have the requirements but without proper digestion and translation of requirements they are just pages with text.
+Furthermore, you will often see, there would be many missing points in the requirements only to be discovered at a later phase.
 Unless you are Kasparov like business analyst, it is quite difficult to see what is going to come up after 20 moves later.
-So there we have the discovery process.
+To better illustrate the problem and soluton let's talk about the discovery process.

 ## Discovery

-The discovery process allows us to create stories and it brings up our fundamental parts of our very ubiquitous language.
-Nouns and Verbs!
+The discovery process is where we do our domain discoveries, creation of the stories.
+We should also use the discovery process to bring up and compose our very ubiquitous language.

 ![ubiq-3](/assets/posts/2020-12-15-How-to-start-your-domain-driven-project/ubiq-3.png)

 But how do we perform the discovery?
 One of the ways is event storming.
-In event storming, we have an actor such as a user or a customer, but it is optional.
+In event storming, we can start via an actor such as a user or a customer, but it is optional.
+Traditionally people throw out the events and commands they can think and we use stickers to be posted to a whiteboard, hence the term event storming.

-Although typically event storming is performed with throwing events out, I prefer conveying our event storming session with the [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) way that is using [gherkin](https://cucumber.io/docs/gherkin/) syntax.
+However I prefer a more a more systematic approach when conveying the event storming session.
+I coincide it with the [Behavior-driven-development](https://en.wikipedia.org/wiki/Behavior-driven_development) way by using [gherkin](https://cucumber.io/docs/gherkin/) syntax.
+What is gherkin syntax again?
+As an example,